Call Now

 When you need a permit

 Minor repairs usually don't require a permit.
-Replacing a few damaged shingles, fixing a small flashing issue, patching a leak - these are considered maintenance, not construction, and most JoCo cities don't require permits for them.
+Replacing a few damaged shingles, fixing a small flashing issue, patching a leak.
+These are considered maintenance, not construction, and most JoCo cities don't require permits for them.
 But there's a gray area.
 If the repair covers a large section of the roof or involves any structural work to the decking, check with your city first.
 Better to ask and not need a permit than to skip it and get flagged.

 Who pulls the permit